erlang/otp/system/doc/design_principles/design_principles.md

 ## Behaviours

-In a supervision tree, many of the processes have similar structures, they follow similar patterns.
-For example, the supervisors are similar in structure.
-The only difference between them is which child processes they supervise.
+In a supervision tree, many of the processes have similar structures and follow similar patterns.
+For example, the supervisors share a similar structure, with the sole distinction lying in the child processes they supervise.
 Many of the workers are servers in a server-client relation, finite-state machines, or event handlers.

 _Behaviours_ are formalizations of these common patterns.
 The idea is to divide the code for a process in a generic part (a behaviour module) and a specific part (a _callback module_).

 The behaviour module is part of Erlang/OTP.
-To implement a process such as a supervisor, the user only has to implement the callback module which is to export a pre-defined set of functions, the _callback functions_.
+To implement a process such as a supervisor, the user only needs to implement the callback module, which is to export a pre-defined set of functions, the _callback functions_.

 The following example illustrate how code can be divided into a generic and a